 We are focused on our mission to educate, advocate, and support those living with food allergy.
 Check out a few of our past advocacy initiatives and how we have helped to create a stronger voice for our food allergy community and improve the quality of live for Canadians living with this medical condition.

-We helped make food labels easier to understand
+We helped make food labels easier to understand.

 For more than a decade, we were at the forefront of discussions and meetings with Health Canada and the food industry to improve food allergen labelling.
 We led letter writing campaigns to politicians, and created awareness campaigns to advocate for clearer and simpler ingredient information for food allergens.
 In August 2012, the Canadian government finally introduced new regulations that require manufacturers to list common food allergens in simple language and make it clearer to consumers when they are present in pre-packaged foods.
+More recently in 2019, our efforts contributed to the declaration of priority food allergens in beer products.

-We ushered in groundbreaking legislation to protect students at risk of anaphylaxis
+We ushered in groundbreaking legislation to protect students at risk of anaphylaxis.

 We worked tirelessly to ensure the successful passing of Sabrina’s Law (2005), landmark legislation that supports children with severe allergies in Ontario public schools.
 The law has served as a model for legislation across other provinces and worldwide.
 As well, it helped to inform Ryan’s Law (a law to protect students with asthma), which received Royal Assent in 2015 in Ontario.
 We continue to advocate for improved anaphylaxis management policies and practices in all school environments across the country.